preciofishbone/OmniaDocsG2/blocks/related-links/index.rst

-Related Links
+Related links
 ===========================================

-Use this block to add links to related pages or documents in the tenant, or use a Custom link to link to any web page.
+Use this block to add links to related pages or documents in the tenant, or use a custom link to link to any web page.
 You can also add headings.

 It is possible to add default content to this block and you can set if it should be possible to edit the default content or not.